 After working in international aid for five years in New York City, Amy and her family began life as expats in Ecuador, brought there by her husband’s job with the United Nations.
 While in Ecuador, Amy made the career switch from development to travel writing, a livelihood she continued when she and her family made the move to Honduras in 2007, and on to Beirut, Lebanon in 2012.
-Her writing has been published on NPR, Vice MUNCHIES, Budget Travel, Delta Sky, National Geographic Traveler, Wall Street Journal, Christian Science Monitor and Travel + Leisure, among others.
-She is the Connected Traveler Contributing Editor for the website TransitionsAbroad.com, and a regular contributor to several Lebanese magazines.
-She also provides content marketing material for clients in the travel industry.
+Her writing has been published by Eater, NPR, Vice MUNCHIES, Budget Travel, Delta Sky, National Geographic Traveler, Wall Street Journal, Christian Science Monitor and Travel + Leisure, among others.
+She is the Connected Traveler Contributing Editor for the website TransitionsAbroad.com, and an ambassador for GivingWay.com.
+She also provides content marketing material for clients in industries related to her interests and expertise.

 When not writing about travel, Amy helps others with their writing, providing report editing and proposal writing services to non-profits and international organizations.

 After 13 years overseas (Ecuador, Honduras, Lebanon), Amy has returned to New York, although she visits her family’s hometowns — Seattle, Rome, and Messina, Sicily — as often as she can.
 She is also currently working on a novel for young adults, about discovery, self-knowledge, and of course, travel.